Notice of Pre-AIA or AIA Status

 the driving coils (flexible coil plate 15) are disposed on the circuit element (flexible circuit board 12) through the second bonding element (welding pad 152);

-the first bonding element (conductive connecting component 17) is in direct contact with the second bonding element (welding pad 152);
+the first bonding element (conductive connecting component 17) is in direct contact with the second bonding element (welding pad 152); and

-the first bonding element (conductive connecting component 17)and the second bonding element (conductive connecting component 17) comprise different materials.
+the first bonding element (conductive connecting component 17)and the second bonding element (welding pad 152) comprise different materials.

 Regarding claim 12, modified Lee discloses the optical element driving mechanism as claimed in claim 11.

-Hu2 further discloses (see FIG. 1A) wherein:
+Hu1 further discloses (see FIG. 1A, annotated above) wherein:

 the circuit element (flexible circuit board 12) comprises an opening;

-the first bonding element (conductive connecting component 17) is not disposed on the opening;
+the first bonding element (conductive connecting component 17) is not disposed on the opening; and

 the second bonding element (welding pad 152) is not disposed on the opening.

-Regarding claim 13, Modified Lee discloses the optical element driving mechanism as claimed in claim 12.
+Regarding claim 13, modified Lee discloses the optical element driving mechanism as claimed in claim 12.

 the second coil surface is adjacent to the first coil surface;